tijshuisman/junos-firmware-upgrade/README.md

-> [!IMPORTANT]
-> Python version 3.11 and 3.12 are not supported due to an issue with py-junos-eznc .

 # JUNOS firmware upgrade tooling

 This repository contains several scripts to help with automated upgrades on EX series JUNOS switches.
 The scripts are setup in a way so that a large amount of JUNOS switches can be upgraded simultaneously.